 The search for a great cup of coffee is often like the quest for the Holy Grail... well search no further.
 The Holy Grail is our premium blend, comprised of speciality grade organically farmed coffees.
 Created to satisfy even the most caffeine hungry pilgrim.

 50% Ethiopia - Beshasha, Jimma, Ethiopia Organic (washed)

 50% San Antonio Huista, Huehuetenango, Guatemala Organic (washed)

 Concocted in our state of the art Holy Island roasting facility - aka a couple of old shipping containers with a chimney - Our Holy Grail blend will always be comprised of organic coffees.

-The current blend is made up of an excellent coffee from East Timor and a beautiful, classic, washed Peruvian.
-Blended, they complement each other perfectly resulting in bags of sweetness and a clean, satisfying, juicy acidity whilst maintaining a balance to the final cup.
-Our Holy Grail blend works well as a slightly longer espresso but is currently being drunk here as a batch brewed filter - the perfect partner to a hard days graft.
+The current blend is made up of an excellent coffee from Ethiopia and a beautiful, classic, washed Guatemalan.
+Blended, they complement each other perfectly, resulting in bags of sweetness and a clean, satisfying, juicy acidity whilst maintaining a balance to the final cup.
+Our Holy Grail blend works well as a slightly longer espresso, but is currently being drunk here as a batch brewed filter - the perfect partner to a hard days graft.

-The Las Pirias works perfectly with the Rotutu to round out this exquisite, high end blend!
+The Red de Mujeres works perfectly with the Ethiopian to round out this exquisite, high-end blend!

 is backordered.
 We will ship it separately in 10 to 15 days.